 6. "You’re About To Get Your Period"

 Some research has found that you may get more vaginal discharge right before you get your period.
 During this moment, your discharge can be whiter than usual.
-So if you notice this change in your lacies, the crimson tide might be close at hand.
+So if you notice this change in your lacies, your period might be close at hand.

 7. "You’re Ovulating"